EarthyScience/SINDBAD/docs/src/pages/settings/optimization.md

 :::

-Internally, the algorithm settings are parsed and optimization settings are defined as different types in SINDBAD under SindbadOptimizationMethods.
+Internally, the algorithm settings are parsed and optimization settings are defined as different types in SINDBAD under SindbadOptimizationMethod.
 Convention is ```${package}${method}```.
 So, the type implementing the optimization from the above settings would be ```CMAEvolutionStrategyCMAES```.
 And setting that value as ```CMAEvolutionStrategyCMAES``` in algorithm would run the same method with the default option.
 So, essentially, the ```.json``` method is to allow for over-riding of default options of an implemented method.

 ````json
 {